bc913/opengl_notes/README.md

 - **Immediate mode (Fixed- pipeline)**: Pipeline is fixed; developers are limited to existing functions.
 - **Core-Profile**: Pipeline is modular; development is flexible by editing parts of pipeline through shaders

+## Objects
+OpenGL object is an abstraction to hold some state.
+That's all.
+It has the following features:
+- When the objects are bound a context, the state they contain is mapped into the context's state.
+- If it is not bound, the contained state is NOT mapped into the context.
+- The changes made to the context's state will be reflected to the corresponding object's state.
+- Functions that act on the context' state will use the corresponding object's state.

+OpenGL objects in detail are explained [here](doc/Objects.md).

 ## Shaders
 Shaders are mini-programmes that define a style of rendering.
 They are compiled to run on the specialised GPU (graphics processing unit).
 The GPU has lots of processors specialised for floating-point operations.
 Each rendering stage can be split into many separate calculations - with one calculation done on each GPU processor; transform each vertex, colour each tiny square separately, etc. This means that we can compute a lot of the rendering in parallel - which makes it much faster than doing it with a CPU-based software renderer where we only have 1-8 processors (in the graphics world, "hardware" implies the graphics adapter).